xrdocs/programmability/_tutorials/pyats-series-be-a-model.md

 * you have a testbed with a **single OS**,
 * you care about **efficiency** (remember, `Learn` will send multiple show-commands in order to always be consistent.
 It could take a long time if run of a big testbed.)

-## Collecting and parsing your first CLI output with pyATS libraries
+## Collecting and parsing a CLI output with pyATS libraries models

-Now that we understand the difference between a **raw output** (a string) and a **parsed output** (a dictionary), let's look at the code.
-This script will collect a parsed output of the `show ip interface brief` command.
+Now that we understand when to use `Learn` (models) and when to use `Parse`, let's look at the code.
+This script will collect the `Inteface` model of two devices.
+One running IOS XR, the other running IOS XE.
 It will extract the interface `name` and the interface `ip address` from the dictionary, then print each couple.
 The script  will be further detailed and explained below.

-**1_parsed_output.py**
+**2_multi_os.py**
 {: .notice--primary}
 <div class="highlight"><pre><span></span><span class="c1"># New module!
 Now using Genie!</span>
 <span class="kn">from</span> <span class="nn">genie</span> <span class="kn">import</span> <span class="n">testbed</span>